Originally published in January 2019, this post continues to be perfectly relevant and useful in 2022 and the foreseeable future.

-Worse yet, the one thing that will enable NASA to send people to Mars…is the one thing we never want to happen.
+Worse yet, the one historically proven way that would enable NASA to send people to Mars … is the one thing we never want to happen.

 We need solutions!
 NASA’s direction isn’t working.
 I want to see people on the surface of Mars just as much as anyone else.
 In fact, that’s the reason I’m writing this.
-However, there’s a big roadblock preventing us from going to Mars, and I’m determined to crash that Mars gate doing 98!
-Let them truckers roll!
-10-4!
-(Sorry…got a little carried away).
+However, there’s a big roadblock preventing us from going to Mars.

 And it hasn’t been large enough since the 1960’s when the Apollo program put the first people on the Moon.
 This revenue stream is, of course, the NASA budget.